zowe/docs-site/docs/extend/extend-apiml/implement-new-saf-provider.md

 }
 ```

 The `SafIdtProvider` interface contains the `generate` and `verify` methods.
-These methods can be overridden by your SAF IDT implementation to generate the SAF token on behalf of the specified user.
-This also verifies that the provided SAF token is valid.
+The `generate` method can be overridden by your SAF IDT implementation to generate the SAF token on behalf of the specified user.
+The `verify` method can be overridden to verify that the provided SAF token is valid.

 2. Register a bean in order to use the implemented SAF IDT provider.